 Please resist the urge to use an apple corer to prepare this dish.
 Too much of the apple is discarded that way, and trust me, you’ll want to keep as much as you can.
 Warm, sweet, and spiced – this comfort food is the epitome of a fall treat.
-On chilly autumn days, I enjoy this as a light breakfast or as an afternoon snack. — H. Weal
+On chilly autumn days, I enjoy this as an afternoon snack or as part of a light breakfast.

 1 tablespoon unsalted butter, softened or finely diced